My images aren’t uploading to the competition website, what should I do?

 Why do I need to include a text caption?

-The caption is so we know exactly what section from the book is being illustrated and how well it portrays the scene.
-It is a reference for the judging and later the commissioning process.
+The caption tells us exactly which section from each story is being illustrated in your entry, and how well it portrays the scene.
+It is a reference for the judges and later the commissioning process.
 In the final book it appears in the list of illustrations at the front of the book.
-It will not be placed on, opposite or under the illustration and should not be included in the illustration but as a reference as we have asked for it on the website.
+It will not be placed on, opposite or under the illustration and should not be included in your illustration.

-Where will the illustrations be placed in the book?
+Where will the illustrations be placed in the final book?

 Are multiple entries per illustrator allowed?